-Joe has been awarded scholarships by the Irish Research Council for the Humanities and Social Sciences (IRCHSS), the European Commission, the Law and Society Association, and the Faculty of Law at UCC.
+Joe has been awarded scholarships by the Irish Research Council for the Humanities and Social Sciences (IRCHSS), the European Commission, the Law and Society Association, the Faculty of Law at UCC, and the Millenium Fund at NUI Galway.
 He has presented papers both domestically and internationally on corporate regulation and published in books, journals, and the national newspapers on white-collar crime.
 He is also a member of the expert advisory committee on corruption for Transparency International Ireland.

 |My research interests relate to company law, financial regulation, white-collar and corporate crime, regulatory theory, criminology, penology and jurisprudence.|